The Scandal of the Cross (1 Corinthians 1:17-2:5)

 Paul is helping us understand an important principle: human wisdom will never give us the insight that we need because it doesn’t tell us what we need to know about God.
 It will never give us the answers we’re looking for in the hospital room or the funeral home.
 Human wisdom at its best always disappoints, because it can never bear the weight of our lives and the brokenness we experience in this life

-What’s the alternative, then?
+What are the alternatives?
 Paul tells us in verse 18, and then verses 22 to 24.

 For the word of the cross is folly to those who are perishing, but to us who are being saved it is the power of God…For Jews demand signs and Greeks seek wisdom, but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.